Shivam171/next-hire-ai/README.md

 ### ⚠️ Known Issues

 - Some links on the homepage may not work as they are mockups.
+- If you ran into any issue, Try refreshing your page.
+It should work, if it didn't worked then create a issue, i'll try to correct them.
 - The "Download Report" feature is not fully implemented yet, but feel free to contribute!

 ### 🤝 Contribution